JosephCuthbert/PCGAssignment/README.md

 objects and games.
 The theme for my world was for a futuristic city inside of the moon, though there is a lake this was a part of the theme and "Story".
-The roof was meant to be similar to the floor where it changes each time the world is loaded, however this did not go as planned and ultimately was left flat.
+The roof was meant to be similar to the floor where it changes each time the world is loaded; however this did not go as planned and ultimately was left flat.

 The project should run straight from download without any need for changing